All Episodes

 FDR caving in at Yalta, baiting the greatest man of all time, Winston Churchill, and instead siding with the worst killer of his own people of all time, Stalin, to create a Soviet slave empire in Eastern Europe.

-That was a far worse mistake than the Iraq War, and it cost far more lives.
+That was a far worse mistake than the Iraq war, and it cost far more lives.

 Sending captured Russians back to Stalin to be murdered by the hundreds of thousands, that was a far worse mistake than Iraq.

-Getting us into Vietnam, that was a gift of JFK and LBJ, done under the falsest of pretexts, especially by LBJ.
+Getting us into Vietnam, that was a gift of JFK and LBJ done under the falsest of pretexts, especially by LBJ.

 That was a far worse mistake than Iraq.

-I don't think anyone believes that we'll lose 50,000 men in Iraq, but that's how many we lost in Vietnam thanks to an adventure started by gung-ho warriors who had no clue what they were in for, just like Iraq, only far worse.
+I don't think anyone believes that we'll lose 50,000 men in Iraq, but that's how many we lost in Vietnam thanks to an adventure started by gung-hole warriors who had no clue what they were in for, just like Iraq, only far worse.

 Iraq was a mistake, and it's turning out badly.